tenfyzhong/CompleteParameter.vim/README.md

 [![Vim Version](https://img.shields.io/badge/support-Vim%207.4%20or%20above-yellowgreen.svg?style=flat)]()

-CompletEparameter is a plugin for complete function's parameters after complete a function.
+CompleteParameter is a plugin for complete function's parameters after complete a function.

 If you like this plugin, please star it.